jennifert/jekyll-site/_posts/2014-09-24-Moving-a-WordPress-Blog.markdown

 - import the MySQL database and add the user at the new location.
 - upload your WordPress files and test.

-I have tried other various methods including web applications, but those have caused problems such as not completely disconnecting the databases.
-In one instance WordPress core upgrade to the copied version, had also upgraded the first one as well.
+ I have tried other various methods including web applications, but those have caused problems such as not completely disconnecting the databases - You will need to be sure that ALL URL references have been changed.
+In one instance WordPress core upgrade to the copied version, had also upgraded the first one as well since one reference was missed.

 ## The safest way to move (but not exact)